-Many times I’ve mentioned how I’m fascinated with all walks of life, of culture and languages.
+Many times I’ve mentioned how I’m fascinated with all walks of life, and I enjoy comparing cultures, and learning a language I’m interested in.
 I still do, had I the chance and the money I’d go and spend some time on those cities I’ve listed here on my bucket list, immerse myself and learn their language.
 I had always hope to work as a “real” translator and though I’d go for German – English, Spanish – English, adding Russian and French translation to the languages mentioned above would be great.

 The food of course is an added bonus, dine and wine at Ebisu’s famous district.
 For a sushi lover like me, nothing’s best than Japan’s authentic and fresh offerings.
 Oh, don’t forget the Unagi!
 And no trip to Japan is complete without Karaoke, sing to your heart’s content wearing a traditional Yukata as Japanese do!